JulienCalvignac/BuDa/Readme.md

 ## License

-BuDa is published under the Eclipse 2.0 public license.
-For further information, please refer to the License file in this repository.
+BuDa is published under the [Eclipse 2.0 public license]((https://opensource.org/licenses/EPL-2.0)).
+For further information, please refer to the [License file](LICENCE.md) in this repository.

 ## Funding